 The write and read error levels indicate the current level of checksum, acknowledgement, form, bit and stuffing errors during CAN bus write and read operations.

-When the write error level extends 255 then the CAN transceiver gets disabled and no frames can be transmitted or received anymore.
+When the write error level exceeds 255 then the CAN transceiver gets disabled and no frames can be transmitted or received anymore.
 The CAN transceiver will automatically be activated again after the CAN bus is idle for a while.

 The write timeout, read register and buffer overflow counts represents the number of these errors: